jrouaix/csharp-expr-rs/README.md

 - [x] Handle `null` value (just in case)
 - [x] Debug ` ` white space and tabs in strings are still strings
 - [x] Segregate Expr & ExprResult enum types
-- [ ] Implement existing functions in BZP system & compare performances
+- [x] Implement existing functions in BZP system
+- [ ] Case insensitive function names
 - [ ] Debug strings should be able to contain any character ! see also : https://github.com/Geal/nom/issues/1118
 - [X] Implement Sql Like function
 - [ ] Handle functions determinism